 ABC Action News decided to take a closer look after seeing the address for the Red Roof Inn continue to pop up in search warrants.
 One of the most recent ones, from October, says, "This motel is known for having a high volume of illegal activity to include, narcotic sales and prostitution."
 Another search warrant from last month similarly reads, "The Red Roof Inn is a motel that is frequently involved in illegal activity, to include illegal narcotics, prostitution, and dealing in stolen property."

 The HCSO received 202 calls for service to the address between Jan.
 1 of this year and Oct.
-24. Here's how those calls break down.
-Of those calls, 59 were generated from deputy-initiated activity.
-Meaning a deputy noticed something and called it in.
-Those calls resulted in 42 actual reports and of those, 14 were for Warrant Services.
+24. Of those calls, 59 were generated from deputy initiated activity.

 Brian Beuman was forced to call the Red Roof Inn his home away from home after a home after a recent house fire.

 “They’ve been really nice to us," Beuman said of the employees.
 "It’s just unfortunate that there’s bad people that ruin the good.”

 Beauman says there have been several incidents when he and his wife feel they need to get to their room quickly, because of danger in the area.

 But no one ever contacted a county board that has the ability to declare a property a public nuisance.
 An HCSO spokesperson said, "All of our information indicates it is a legitimate business and Red Roof Inn ownership and staff have no prior knowledge of guests’ prior criminal history."

 ABC Action News learned the sheriff's office hasn't filed a petition with the Hillsborough County Nuisance Abatement board in six years.
 The last time was March 2012.